-Visit the Behavioral Health Ombudsman webpage to answer questions and help resolve complaints about a state hospital or community mental health center.
+Visit the Behavioral Health Ombudsman webpage to get answers to questions and to get help resolving complaints about services received at a state hospital or community mental health center, or about parity.

 Achieving parity between medical and surgical (MS) care, and mental health and substance use disorder (MHSUD) care means limitations on MHSUD benefits (such as copayments, visit limits and preauthorization requirements) must generally be comparable with those for MS benefits.